Public Annex Framework™

 Supporting Evidence or Reasoning

-• UX/Platform Audit Evidence: Absence of user-configurable stop-loss, LTV tracker, or margin risk projection tool.
+• UX/Platform Audit Evidence: Interface lacked configurable stop-loss, LTV visibility, or margin tools;

 Statement of Intent